sbabic/swupdate/_sources/scenarios.rst.txt

 -------------------------------------------

 Updating a whole image is quite straightforward, but this means to transfer bigger amount of data if just a few files are updated.
-It is possible to split theupdate in several smaller parts to reduce the transfer size.
+It is possible to split the update in several smaller parts to reduce the transfer size.
 This requires a special care to take care of compatibility between system and application, that can be solved with customized Lua scripts in the sw-description file.
 SWUpdate supports versioning for each artefact, and anyone can add own rules to verify compatibility